Enjoy a daily, rotating cast of local vendors offering diverse cuisines at accessible prices.

 There are wheelchair-accessible parking spaces in the large parking lot next to the Main Parade Lawn.
 Wheelchair-accessible restrooms can be found nearby at the Presidio Transit Center.

-View the list of vendors for the Spring and Summer season, which runs from April 1, 2025 through
+View the list of vendors for the Fall and Winter 2026 season which runs from November 1, 2025 through March 31, 2026.

 Bacon, Bacon – Whether it’s breakfast, lunch or dinner, bacon is the star on this menu.
 It flavors everything from breakfast burritos to salads and Cuban or Banh Mi sandwiches.
 Sides like Bacon Mac & Cheese Balls or Bacon Fries provide an extra dose. @baconbaconsf